Probing Charged Higgs Bosons in the 2-Higgs Doublet Model Type-II with Vector-Like Quarks: Numerical Results

 In the following, we shall discuss the results of the most relevant $B$-physics constraints, from $b\to s\gamma$ transitions, onto the 2HDM-II+VLQ scenarios considered.

-The Lagrange density which defines the interactions of the charged Higgs boson with third generation of fermions can be written as:
+The Lagrange density, which defines the interactions of the charged Higgs boson with third generation fermions can be written as:

-where $P_{L/R} = (1\pm \gamma^5)/2$ are the chiral projection operators, $U$ and $D$ are the up- and down-type quarks with masses $m_{U}$ and $m_{D}$ while $V_{\rm CKM}$ represents the relevant Cabibbo-Kobayashi-Maskawa matrix element.
-For the 2HDM-II, 2HDM-II+$T$, and 2HDM-II+$TB$ cases, the couplings $\kappa_{U}$ and $\kappa_{D}$ take the values presented in Tab. \ref{coulping}\footnote{Note that, in the $(TB)$ representation. the mixing angles that contribute to the couplings are constrained to be close to 1, hence the values of $\kappa_{U,D}$ will not change significantly from the 2HDM-II case.}.
-We emphasise here the role of the Yukawa couplings as it is the changes of the latter occurring in presence of VLQs which are responsible for the forthcoming results, as opposed to the role of the VLQs in the loop observables that we will be describing, owing to the far too large values of their masses (of order 750 GeV or more).
+where $P_{L/R} = (1\pm \gamma^5)/2$ are the chiral projection operators.
+For the 2HDM-II, 2HDM-II+$(T)$, and 2HDM-II+$(TB)$ cases, the couplings $\kappa_{t}$ and $\kappa_{b}$ take the values presented in Tab. \ref{coulping}.
+We emphasise here the role of the Yukawa couplings, as it is the changes of the latter occurring in presence of VLQs which are responsible for the forthcoming results, as opposed to the role of the VLQs in the loop observables that we will be describing, owing to the far too large values of their masses (of order 750 GeV or more).

+The table summarises the Yukawa couplings of charged Higgs bosons to quarks of the third generation for three distinct representations: 2HDM-II, 2HDM-II+$(T)$, and 2HDM-II+$(TB)$, providing insights into the modification patterns in different scenarios.
+As indicated, the couplings of the charged Higgs boson to SM quarks, specifically to the top ($t$) and bottom ($b$), undergo modifications in both VLQ representations\footnote{For the detailed analytic calculation of charged Higgs boson couplings, please refer to Appendix A.}.
+These alterations lead to significant changes in observables related to $B$-physics processes, such as $b \to s\gamma$ and $B_{s/d} \to \mu^+\mu^-$.
+The contributions to the corresponding Wilson coefficients ($C_{7,8}$) are proportional to $\kappa_i\kappa_j^*$, where the terms can be further decomposed into two parts.
+Detailed expressions of $C_{i,\kappa_{b}\kappa_{t}^*}^{t}$ can be found in Ref.~\cite{Hermann:2012fc}.

+The contributions\footnote{In this study, we neglect contributions from Feynman diagrams involving VLQs, focusing solely on diagrams that involve SM quarks.
+This deliberate exclusion stems from the observation that the impact of VLQ diagrams is negligible when contrasted with the diagrams incorporating SM quarks.} to $C_i^{t,\mathrm{model}}$ take the form: